kubernetes-hy/kubernetes-hy.github.io/data/part-2/2-organizing-a-cluster.md

 ...
 ```

-If you're using a namespace constantly, you can set the namespace to be used by default with `kubectl config set-context --current --namespace=<name>`.
+If you're using a specific namespace constantly, you can set the namespace to be used by default with `kubectl config set-context --current --namespace=<name>`.

 **Kubernetes Best Practices - Organizing Kubernetes with Namespaces**